Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 }
 ```

-After making a product ```active``` and versioning it via a ```release tag``` the asset is now available to be published to the Marketplace.
+After making a product `active` and versioning it with a `release tag` the asset is now available to be published to the Marketplace.

-Note, if you want to update the version number further then you create more ```ReleaseTag``` resources and change the field ```releaseType``` to the either ```major```, ```minor```, ```patch``` depending on the changes that you have made to the product.
+If you want to update the version number further, then create more `ReleaseTag` resources and change the field `releaseType` to either `major`, `minor`, or `patch` depending on the changes that you have made to the product.

 ### Publish to Market

-In order to publish your product to the market place you will need the name of the market.
-To acquire this use the following command.
+To publish your product to the Marketplace, you must first know the name of the Marketplace.

+Run the following command get the details of your Marketplace:

 ```js
 axway central get marketplaces -o json > marketplace.json
 ```

-This will retrieve the details of your marketplace and we will use this to create a PublishedProduct event for the API Server.

-Note: if no marketplace resources are returned, make sure to save the Marketplace settings on platform and set your subdomain at [Marketplace settings page](https://platform.axway.com/org/marketplace/settings) and check again the output for the previous command.
+If no marketplace resources are returned, make sure to save the Marketplace settings on platform and set your subdomain at [Marketplace settings page](https://platform.axway.com/org/marketplace/settings) and check the output again for the previous command.

+Run the following command to create a PublishedProduct event for the API Server:

 ```bash
 jq --slurp -f publish-product.jq marketplace.json product-created.json  > publish-product.json